Genesis/Mimi

 Open Minded

-Chan is the kind of person who genuinely wants to understand how others think, even when their views clash.
+Genesis is the kind of person who genuinely wants to understand how others think, even when their views clash.
 They’re curious, not confrontational, and they welcome new ideas as opportunities to grow.
-Whether it’s a shift in perspective or a weird life hack, Chan is willing to try it before judging it—unless it’s seafood, obviously.
+Whether it’s a shift in perspective or a weird life hack, Genesis is willing to try it before judging it—unless it’s seafood, obviously.

 Compassionate